giralt/draft-xxx-operational-compute-metrics/draft-rcr-opsawg-operational-compute-metrics.md

 the applications and the most suitable servers on which to run them.
 Further, this information is used by numerous use cases with different interpretations.
-This document proposes an initial approach towards a common understanding and exposure scheme for metrics reflecting compute and communication capabilities.
+This document proposes an initial approach towards a common exposure scheme for metrics reflecting compute and communication capabilities.

 --- middle

 # Introduction

-Operators are starting to deploy distributed computing environments in different parts of the network with the objective of addressing different service needs including latency, bandwidth, processing capabilities, storage, etc.
+Operators are starting to deploy distributed computing environments in different parts of the network that must support a variety of applications with different performance needs such as latency, bandwidth, compute power, storage, energy, etc.
-This translates in the emergence of a number of data centers (both in the cloud and at the edge) of different sizes (e.g., large, medium, small) characterized by distinct dimension of CPUs, memory, and storage capabilities, as well as bandwidth capacity for forwarding the traffic generated in and out of the corresponding data center.
+This translates in the emergence of distributed compute resources (both in the cloud and at the edge) with a variety of sizes (e.g., large, medium, small) characterized by distinct dimensions of CPUs, memory, and storage capabilities, as well as bandwidth capacity for forwarding the traffic generated in and out of the corresponding compute resource.

 The proliferation of the edge computing paradigm further increases the potential footprint and heterogeneity of the environments where a